KHLAAC Bylaws

 Section 2.
 Commission.
 K.S.A.
 74-6501 establishes the commission shall be advisory to the governor and shall be within the office of the governor and a part thereof.

 The functions, powers, and duties of the commission are as authorized by the statues establishing the commission.
 Actions of the commission are in the nature of recommendations only and are subject to approval of the governor.
 The commission, however, adopts its own rules and policies for procedures consistent with its powers.
+To the extent any provision of these bylaws contradicts Kansas statute or regulation, the statutes or regulation are controlling.
+If a provision of these by-laws is unenforceable because of a conflict with Kansas statute or regulation, such provision shall be severable, and the remaining by-laws remain in force and effect.

-ORGANIZATION
+ARTICLE III: ORGANIZATION

 Section 1.
 Membership.
 Membership of the commission shall be as established by K.S.A.
-74-6502; which specifies the number, method of appointment, and term of office of the commissioners.
+74-6502; which specifies the number, method of appointment, and term of office of the

-Members of KHLAAC who wish to resign their position should submit a letter of resignation to the governor, with a copy to the chairperson and the executive director.
+resignation to the governor, with a copy to the chairperson and the executive director.

 2. Assist the executive director with the orientation of new members to KHLAAC

-3. Assist the executive director in the production of annual reports or other record keeping and reporting initiatives.
+3. Assist the executive director in the production of annual reports or other record keeping and

-Section 4.
-Vice-Chairperson.
-The vice-chairperson shall act as chairperson in the absence of the chairperson.
-In the event that the office of the chairperson becomes vacant, the vice-chairperson shall succeed to that office for the unexpired term and the commission shall select a new vice-chairperson for the unexpired term.
+the chairperson.
+In the event that the office of the chairperson becomes vacant, the vice chairperson shall succeed to that office for the unexpired term and the Commissioners shall select a new vice-chairperson for the unexpired term.

-Section 5.
-Secretary.
-The secretary shall assist the executive director and chair person in the preparation of the agenda and the order of business for each regular meeting.
-The secretary shall oversee the recording of, and sign, the minutes of all meetings and shall ensure copies are received by all members of the commission and the executive director.
+oversee the recording of, and sign, the minutes of all meetings and shall ensure copies are received by all members of the commission and the executive director.

 Section 6.
 Committees.
 At the discretion of the chairperson of the commission, committees may be appointed as necessary.